-Guide to the NFL owners meetings agenda: Anthem, replay, more
+Guide to the NFL owners meetings agenda: anthem, replay, more

 Carolina Panthers sale

-At least 24 owners must approve David Tepper's $2.275 billion purchase of the franchise from Jerry Richardson, who began soliciting bids last December after a Sports Illustrated report alleged that he sexually harassed multiple women and used a racial slur toward a team scout.
+At least 24 owners must approve David Tepper's $2.275 billion purchase of the franchise from Jerry Richardson, who began soliciting bids in December 2017 after a Sports Illustrated report alleged that he sexually harassed multiple women and used a racial slur toward a team scout.
 Tepper, a minority owner of the Pittsburgh Steelers, is not expected to face opposition.
 The price fell short of the initial $2.5 billion estimates but is still well beyond the previous NFL high of $1.4 billion paid for the Buffalo Bills in 2014.
 First up for Tepper: learning the extent to which he supports general manager Marty Hurney and coach Ron Rivera.

 Anthem policy

 Owners were starkly divided in March on how (or if) they should address a policy that engulfed the league in 2017.
 According to the current rule, players "should" stand during the anthem but are not required to.
-That has allowed players such as Colin Kaepernick and Eric Reid to kneel during the anthem as part of their protest against police brutality, drawing heavy criticism for the league from President Donald Trump and others.
+That has allowed players such as Colin Kaepernick and Eric Reid to kneel during the anthem as part of their protests against police brutality, drawing heavy criticism for the league from President Donald Trump and others.
 Both players have filed collusion grievances against the league after failing to find jobs as free agents.
-It's unclear if a consensus will emerge this week on how the NFL could support players but also eliminate external criticism.
+It's unclear whether a consensus will emerge this week on how the NFL could support players but also eliminate external criticism.
 It's possible owners will leave Atlanta without a resolution on an issue they all want to fix.